translate/pootle/docs/server/cache.rst

 Cache Backends
 --------------

-Django supports :ref:`multiple cache backends <django:setting-up-the-cache>`
+Django supports |multiple cache backends|_ (methods of storing cache data).
-(methods of storing cache data).
 You can specify which backend to use by overriding the value of :setting:`CACHES` in your configuration file.

 .. _cache#memcached: